 While some 9th graders are ready to manage their work on their own, there is often a transitional period in 9th and 10th grade when parents need to stay involved to help students succeed in the transition to high school.
 We welcome involved parents, and our teachers are always happy to talk with parents about students’ needs and progress.

 A strong conceptual grasp of high school mathematics is important for everyone and essential for those entering the STEM fields.
-We offer all four years of high school mathematics: Algebra 1, Geometry, Algebra 2, and Precalculus/Trigonometry.
+We offer all four years of high school mathematics: Algebra 1, Geometry, Algebra 2, and Precalculus/Trigonometry or Business Math.
 Our math teachers teach for mastery and understanding, and many of our students go straight into college calculus in their senior year (or earlier) without missing a beat.

-One unique offering that spans middle and high school is our two-year Algebra 1 class.
-Students who are academically ready complete Algebra 1 over two school years in either grades 7-8 or 8-9.
+In addition to our one-year Honors Algebra 1 class, we offer a two-year Algebra 1 class spanning middle and high school.
+Students have the option to begin Algebra 1 in middle school and complete it over two school years.
 The slower pace enables younger students to excel and builds a high level of competence and confidence in those who might otherwise struggle.
 Many of our students credit this foundation with their success in higher math classes later on.

 Literature and Writing